Waiting for luggage

 Water

 The water in Israel is safe to drink.
 (I prefer bottled water.)
 Keeping hydrated is necessary to keep you healthy and feeling at your best.
-Our custom is to have the bus driver provide bottled water at a small fee.
+Our custom is to have the bus driver provide bottled water for $1.00.

 Lunch